araqueheinz/React/README.md

 - Axios
 - Redux-Thunk:
 - Semantic UI: https://semantic-ui.com/ is a modern front-end development framework, powered by LESS and jQuery.
 It has a sleek, subtle, and flat design look that provides a lightweight user experience.
+- **NEW!** lodash: https://lodash.com/ is a modern JavaScript utility library delivering modularity, performance & extras.

 ### Usage